 Our Alpharetta personal injury lawyers understand the steps necessary to hold at-fault parties responsible.
 We care about our clients and will fight hard to protect your rights so that you receive the maximum financial settlement possible.

 At Jonathan R. Brockman, P.C., we know how overwhelming this period of your life is.
 You’re in pain need time to recover.
 We’ll handle the legal aspects of your injury so that you can focus on healing.

 To find out more about the services we offer during a free consultation, call us at (770) 205-8827.

-The lawyers at Jonathan R. Brockman, P.C. represent Georgians injured in all kinds of accidents.
+The personal injury attorneys at Jonathan R. Brockman, P.C. represent Georgians injured in all kinds of accidents.
 Some of the common kinds of cases we deal with include: